INDOOR SEED STARTING WITH SOIL BLOCKS

 It’s helpful to read the booklet, “Transplants in Soil Blocks” by David Tresemer.
 He did a lot of research using this method, and explains which seeds can be started in soil blocks, as well as how many seeds can be planted in each block (for multiplanting), etc. To make the blocks, I use a recipe which uses peat or coco, perlite, compost, and some various minerals and nutrients.
-The recipes I use can be found here.
+The soil block mix recipes I use can be found here.

-Germination starts for many of the smaller size seeds (flowers, herbs, etc.) in the 3/4″ MICRO blocks shown here.
+Germination can start for many of the smaller size seeds (flowers, herbs, etc.) in the 3/4″ MICRO blocks shown here.
 This gives them a chance to start in a cozy, warm, small space, with very little soil.
 The Ladbrooke blocker to make these makes 20 small blocks at a time.
 I put them in these inexpensive cake pans, or other plastic containers saved from frozen meals.
 The seeds start more quickly in these small blocks and nutrient-rich soil than they would outside.
 One benefit of starting seeds this way is that when seeds don’t sprout, you haven’t wasted much space or material.
 It’s important to keep these small seeds & seedlings moist, but not too wet while in these blocks.
 I usually keep a sprayer handy and spray them a couple of times a day, with some extra water in the tray for bottom watering.
 Until the seedlings emerge, I keep a lid on loosely, and keep the trays on TOP of my grow lights, to allow for bottom warmth.
 Once they emerge, they go under the lights, which are kept about 2” above the seedlings.
 If they do get too dry, not to worry, they’ll usually perk up just fine after some water is applied.

-After the seeds sprout and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
+After the seeds sprout in the micro blocks and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
 This shows the micro blocks placed into the mini blocks.
 After seeds have begun to grow, they are transplanted into 2″ MINI blocks, The 2″ mini blocks can be made with a cube-shaped hole in the middle just the right size to fit the ¾” micros.
 The photo here shows how nicely they fit.
 This gives the seedlings a chance to grow more before being transplanted either outdoors or into MAXI blocks for further growth indoors.

 Larger seeds, or seeds that grow very quickly, such as tomatoes, peppers, beets, squash, and even corn & beans can be started directly in the 2″ mini block, which can be made with a ½” or 1″ dimple in which to place the seeds.
 With this method I even start my corn and beans in blocks, although most garden resources indicate they should not be started indoors and that they don’t transplant well.
 In our short growing season it gives them a nice head start, and when transplanted outside I have nice, even rows of things that have all germinated–no empty spaces from sprouting failures.
 I also use aluminum cake pans for these, with 20 blocks per tray, loosely covered with the plastic lids that come with the trays, until seedlings are too large for the lid.
 Many seedlings can stay in this size block until being planted in the garden, others may need to be transplanted again, into larger blocks.